Oven Baked Cod

 • Preheat the oven to 400°F.

 • Pat the cod dry with paper towels and place in an 8×11 baking dish.
-Drizzle the olive oil over the cod, then with thyme, garlic powder, salt and pepper.
+Drizzle the olive oil over the cod, then sprinkle on the thyme, garlic powder, salt and pepper.
 Use your hands to rub the oil and seasoning into the cod.

 • Tuck the lemon slices around the cod.
 Bake until the cod looks flaky, 12-15 minutes, depending on the thickness.